 Kai Anjin, Ito

-Part of Hoshino Resorts, this stunning hotel is located in the small city of Ito, a couple of hours south of Japan’s capital.
+Part of Hoshino Resorts, this stunning hotel is located in the small city of Ito, a couple of hours south of Japan’s capital (for more small hotels, check out our guide here).

 This hotel is the perfect escape for those who don’t want to do much during their stay; aside from hiking trails, Ito does not have many activities to offer (see also ‘5 Beautiful Japanese Hiking Trails To Explore‘).